 The Koyasan and Kumano Access Bus is pretty new and offers unlimited rides (in one direction) between Koyasan Station and Hongu-Taisha Mae for ¥5,000 for adults and ¥2,500 for children.
 There’s a transfer at Gomadanzan and it also stops at Ryujin Onsen, so you can hop off at either, whichever direction you travel in.
 The bus runs between April 1st and November 30th departing in the morning on weekdays and in the early afternoon on weekends and holidays.

 The Kumano Kotsu Bus Pass offers three-day unlimited bus rides between Hongu-Taisha Mae, local onsen towns, Nachi Waterfall, Shingu Station and Kii Katsura Station.
 Costing ¥3,000, it’s only available to those with an Access Bus Pass (above) and also only between April 1st and November 30th.

-The Kansai Wide Train Pass covers a whole lot more than the Kii Peninsula, but if you’re traveling elsewhere it can be a great option.
+The Kansai Wide Pass covers a whole lot more than the Kii Peninsula, but if you’re traveling elsewhere it can be a great option.
 Only available to those on a “Temporary Visitor” aka tourist visa, it allows for unlimited travel on bullet trains, limited express and regular JR trains from Okayama to Osaka and the surrounding areas.
 In the Peninsula it covers your travel from Osaka or Nara to Wakayama city and down to Kii Katsuura on the south-east corner.
-It lasts for 5 days and costs ¥9,000 (bought in advance, outside of Japan, or ¥9,500 if bought in Japan).
+It lasts for 5 days and costs 9,200 yen online.